Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Duration**: Instantaneous
 You cast a handful of small stones into the air, where they grow into a rain of boulders, falling in a radius 2 *(3m)* sphere, height 6 *(9m)* Column within range.
 Each creature in the area must make a DEX Saving Throw.
 On a Failure, a creature takes 3d8 Bludgeoning damage.
 On a Failure by 5 or More, a creature takes the spell’s damage and additionally is [Prone](conditions.md#prone).
 On a Success, a creature takes half damage.
-At Higher Levels.
-The Bludgeoning damage increases by 1d8 for every slot level above 2.
+**Using a Higher-Level Spell Slot.** The Bludgeoning damage increases by 1d8 for every slot level above 2.
 - **Classes**: Druid, Ranger, Sorcerer, Wizard *(Source: CS)*